britive/access-broker-examples/Windows/permissions/temp-local-user/README.md

 # Temporary Local User

 This directory contains PowerShell scripts for creating and managing temporary local user accounts with automatic password generation and comprehensive cleanup capabilities.
-It provides a complete lifecycle management solution for temporary access scenarios.
+It provides a complete lifecycle management solution for temporary access scenarios to be sued by the Britive Access Broker.

 ## Overview